MatteoSava/pixelart-lora/README.md

 ![Gradio demo using the Modal-backed inference function](assets/gradio-demo.png)

-The examples below are useful because they are not just near-copies of the training images.
-They ask the LoRA to apply the same visual grammar to different subjects: a portrait, a house, and an animal.
-The interesting part is the consistency: flat grayscale areas, thick pixel outlines, simple readable shapes, and no photographic texture.
+These examples are there for a specific reason.
+They are not near-copies of the training images; they ask the LoRA to use the same visual grammar on different subjects: a portrait, a house, and an animal.
+The consistency is the point here: flat grayscale areas, thick pixel outlines, readable shapes, and no photographic texture.

 <p align="center">
   <img src="assets/example-musk.jpg" alt="Grayscale pixel-art portrait generated with the custom LoRA" width="32%">